 Remote creation of invoices

-To enable the remote interface, you must create a password in the remote section of the invoice configuration page.
-All remote requests must include this password in order to be accepted.
+To enable the remote interface for the e-invoicing system, you must first create a password within the Remote section of the invoice configuration page.
+This password is mandatory for all remote requests; any request without the password will be rejected.

 https://secure.telr.com/gateway/invoice_create.xml

-All data must be sent in UTF-8 encoding.
-In order to allow processing via the global card network, only certain characters can be used.
-These are:
+All data must be transmitted in UTF-8 encoding.
+To ensure compatibility with global card networks, only specific characters can be used in the request data.
+These characters include:

 Unicode set nameCharacters allowed (hex code)